anuragxorma/BiPoClassification/README.md

 - **Feature Engineering and Scaling**: `feature_engineering_scaling.py` standardizes and scales the input data, optimizing it for model performance.

 ### Event Selection Cuts
-Custom algorithms are applied to filter out background noise and isolate potential Bi–Po events based on:
+Classically, custom algorithms (to be added soon) are applied to filter out background noise and isolate potential Bi–Po events based on:
 - **Fiducial Volume Cut**: Reduces external interference by spatial filtering.
 - **Energy Selection**: Restricts events to specific energy ranges characteristic of Bi and Po decays.
 - **Timing Cut**: Distinguishes true Bi–Po coincidences based on the short polonium lifetimes.
 - **Distance Cut**: Minimizes background noise by limiting the spatial proximity between Bi and Po candidates.
+  This method is not very efficient.
+Hence, machine learning techniques are implemented to better classify the important events from the background.

 ### Model Training
 - **Model Types**: Each model (ANN, RNN, LSTM, and Decision Tree) is trained separately within dedicated folders:
   - **ANN and RNN Models**: Models are trained using neural network architectures, with trained models saved as `.h5` files for easy loading and evaluation.
-  - **Decision Tree Model**: A Decision Tree is implemented with Grid Search for hyperparameter optimization.
+  - **Decision Tree Model**: A Decision Tree will be implemented with Grid Search for hyperparameter optimization.
   - **Potential Additions**: Non-neural models like Logistic Regression or SVM may be added in the future to compare performance and robustness against neural models.

-### Evaluation
-- **Evaluation Notebooks**: Separate Jupyter notebooks within each model folder provide functionality for applying the models to unseen data and assessing their accuracy.
-- **Sensitivity Curves**: Sensitivity curves are generated to evaluate the model’s performance over varying conditions and gauge its ability to distinguish true Bi–Po coincidences from background noise.

 ### Machine Learning Models
 Classification models (ANN, RNN, LSTM, Decision Trees) are trained to differentiate between Bi–Po coincidence events and accidental background events.